googleapis/python-logging/docs/std-lib-integration.rst

 .. _Manual Handler:

-Automatic Configuration will automatically determine the appropriate handler for the environment.
+Automatic Configuration automatically determines the appropriate handler for the environment.
-If you would rather choose the handler yourself, you can construct an instance manually and pass it in as an argument to :meth:`~google.cloud.logging_v2.handlers.setup_logging`:
+To specify the handler yourself, construct an instance manually and pass it in as an argument to :meth:`~google.cloud.logging_v2.handlers.setup_logging`:

 .. literalinclude:: ../samples/snippets/usage_guide.py